-One of my favourite places at Stonehenge to spend time immersed in nature is the New King Barrows, a group of 4500 year old burial mounds, located to the east of Stonehenge on the King Barrow Ridge.
+One of my favourite places to spend my time is at the New King Barrows, a group of 4,500 year old burial mounds, located to the east of Stonehenge on the King Barrow Ridge.

 An ancient landscape

 Approaching from the north you first encounter flower rich chalk grassland to your left, restored in the year 2000, and fantastic views of the stone circle in the distance to your right.
 The impressive barrows are accompanied by a line of majestic veteran beech trees running alongside.
 The twisted and contorted beech trees, some with huge boles, really stir the imagination.

 The hollows and bowls in the trunk trap water which is important for birds and mammals in this dry landscape.

 The once wooded barrows are home to common lizards and slow worms living amongst the timeworn tree stumps.